lpacher/lae/README.md

 > If you are unfamiliar to work with the Linux command line a complete list of basic commands used in the course
 > can be reviewed [**here**](doc/bash/README.md).
 >
-> An endless number of online tutorials and examples is available otherwise, just search for "Linux basic commands" or similar.<br />
+> An endless number of online tutorials and examples is available otherwise, just search for "Linux basic commands"
-> As an example:
+> or similar.
+As an example:
->
->
 >
 > * _<https://linuxize.com/post/basic-linux-commands>_
 > * _<https://www.hostinger.com/tutorials/linux-commands>_